micahvandegrift/micahvandegrift.github.io/CV.md

 2022 - 2023 | Senior UX Strategist, [NIH All of Us Research Program](https://allofus.nih.gov/)

 2018 - 2022 | Open Knowledge Librarian, Open Knowledge Center, NC State University

-> * Develop strategic approaches to open research practices, policies, and programs that facilitate and promote open and publicly engaged scholarship
-> * Lead Principal Investigator for [Visualizing Digital Scholarship in Libraries and Learning Spaces (Immersive Scholar)](https://www.immersivescholar.org/) funded by a grant from the Andrew W. Mellon Foundation, concluded in 2020
+* Lead Principal Investigator for [Visualizing Digital Scholarship in Libraries and Learning Spaces (Immersive Scholar)](https://www.immersivescholar.org/) funded by a grant from the Andrew W. Mellon Foundation, concluded in 2020
-> * Investigate and promote infrastruture and systems that maximize the dissemination and impact of scholarship
+* Investigate and promote infrastructure and systems that maximize the dissemination and impact of scholarship

 2016 - 2018 | Director of Digital Scholarship, Florida State University
+* Founding Director

-2014 – 2016 | Digital Scholarship Coordinator, Florida State
+2014 – 2016 | Digital Scholarship Coordinator, Florida State University
-University

-2011 – 2014 | Scholarly Communication Librarian, Florida State
+2011 – 2014 | Scholarly Communication Librarian, Florida State University
-University

 2011 | Scholarly Communication Project Manager, Florida State University

-2010 – 2011 | Digital Archivist and Project Coordinator, Brooklyn Visual
-Heritage / Project CHART, Brooklyn Public Library
+2010 – 2011 | Digital Archivist and Project Coordinator, Brooklyn Visual Heritage / Project CHART, Brooklyn Public Library

 2009 – 2010 | Academic Advisor, Florida State University

-2008 – 2009 | Program Coordinator, Program in American and Florida
-Studies, Florida State University
+2008 – 2009 | Program Coordinator, Program in American and Florida Studies, Florida State University

-2007 – 2009 | Graduate Student Instructor, Program in American and
-Florida Studies, Florida State University
+2007 – 2009 | Graduate Student Instructor, Program in American and Florida Studies, Florida State University

-Projects
+Featured projects
 ====================
+**Knowledge Management for User Experience Impact**
+> Led the planning, creation, and implementation of a knowledge base of user experience artifacts, including a research repository and a complementary communications strategy

 **Mashriq and Mahjar: Journal of Middle East and North African Migration Studies**
-> Consulted, advised, and guided a team to update the journal workflow with the Managing Editor, especially focused on increasing accessiblity of the HTML reading experience.
+> Consulted, advised, and guided a team to update the journal workflow with the Managing Editor, especially focused on increasing accessibility of the HTML reading experience.

 * [Read Mashriq and Mahjar](https://lebanesestudies.ojs.chass.ncsu.edu/index.php/mashriq/index)